benmoussa96/soul-bound-token-nft/README.md

 1. Only the owner of the contract can issue degrees with the function `issueDegree(address student, uint256 score)` (Usage: ~ 70,000 Gas)
 2. Then, only the the student to which that degree was issued can claim it with the function `claimDegree()`.
 This mints the token and generates the metadata URI 100% on-chain.
 (Usage: ~ 1,150,000 Gas)

-> :bangbang: **This type of token is called a Soul Bound Token because once the token has been claimed by the student, it can't be transfered to anyone else.**
+> :bangbang: **This type of NFT is called a Soul Bound Token because once the token has been claimed by the student, it can't be transfered to anyone else.**

 ### Built with